njoynjoy/Devops_Q-A/Linux/README.md

 scp/rsync: to copy the files from my local linux machine to cloud instance
-find: to locate particular file in the directory su - : switch user
+find: to locate particular file in the directory su - : switch user to connect to the other server : ssh username@hostname    password:

 ```	You lost a PEM file, how could you connect to the cloud instance? ```
 PEM file holds the private key for the cloud instance.
 And private key to the instances